 You may place the up-open chocolate ice cream piping bag into the fridge section if your weather is hot so that the ice cream is not too runny.

-The biscuit crumbs are a good insulation to isolate the warm chocolate from getting in contact with freezing cold ice cream.
+The biscuit crumbs are good insulation to isolate the warm chocolate from getting in contact with freezing cold ice cream.
 The cold ice cream will harden the warm chocolate too fast and make it hard to smooth out.
 The warm chocolate will also soften the ice cream and make the surface hard to smooth out too.

 Pull the sides of the silicone mold to release the chocolate shell from sticking to the mold.
-Flip the silicone mold upside down on a clean surface, lightly press the pumpkin face and feel the ice cream drop.
+Flip the silicone mold upside down on a clean surface, lightly press the pumpkin face, and feel the ice cream drop.
 Remove silicone mold.